 The Castle tells a similar story of a man trapped in an endless bureaucratic maze.
 The book ends halfway through a sentence: Like Jorge Luis Borges said, if Kafka did not finish many of his novels, it's because they do not end.

-However, since Kafka's books are unfinished, because he didn't complete them before he died, his true intent is unknown.
+However, since these two books are unfinished, because he didn't complete them before he died, his true intent is unknown.

 That's the only aspect of the ending that fits this trope, however.
 The end of the main character's arc is a great wrap-up to his bizarre life and character development, and a real Tear Jerker to boot.

-Deadhouse Gates: After a continent-wide rebellion breaks out, a horribly outnumbered army manages to travel the entire breadth of said continent toward the only remaining refuge for the Malazans, all the while defending huge numbers of civilians.
-After fighting and winning over 2 dozen large scale attacks alone through all manner of obstacles they get within touching distance and the bulk of the army fights to the death in order to get those they escorted to safety.
-The commander of the refuge then listens to his treacherous adviser and marches out his 10,000 troops where they are forced to surrender and are all crucified.
-If it hadn't been for some others acting on their own to secure the city the last refuge and all its inhabitants would have been lost as well.
-For the bulk of the characters involved it was still this trope though.
-Understandably the Malazans are pretty pissed when they retaliate, though as the first example shows the shaggydogness was not over for them.
+Deadhouse Gates: After a continent-wide rebellion breaks out on the subcontinent of Seven Cities, a horribly outnumbered army manages to travel the entire breadth of said toward the city of Aren, the only remaining refuge for the Malazans, all the while defending huge numbers of civilians.
+After fighting and winning over two dozen large-scale attacks alone through all manner of obstacles they get within shoutong distance and the remaining soldiers fight to the death in order to get those they escorted to safety.
+The commander of Aren then listens to his treacherous adviser and marches out his 10,000 troops where they are forced to surrender and are all crucified, togetehr with the commander who led his army across the continent.
+If it hadn't been for some people acting on their own to secure the city, Aren and all its inhabitants would have been lost as well.
+For the bulk of the characters involved it was still too late, though.

-The first half or so of The Bonehunters: After chasing Leoman of the Flails halfway across the continent to Y'Ghatan, the Malazan army gets their ass handed to them as Leoman walks away with a goddess at the last moment before turning Y'Ghatan into a death trap by turning it into an inferno.
+The Bonehunters: After chasing Leoman of the Flails halfway across the continent to Y'Ghatan in order to retaliate for the happenings at Aren, the newly stocked-up with recruits Malazan army gets their asses handed to them as Leoman walks away with a goddess at the last moment before turning Y'Ghatan into a death trap by turning it into an inferno.

-Brilliantly subverted in Joseph Heller's Catch Twenty Two, which ends with the entire supporting cast dead, the protagonist faced with an enormous moral dilemma, and the entire world seemingly falling apart, only for the main character to realize that he can just leave.
+Subverted in Joseph Heller's Catch-22, which ends with the entire supporting cast dead, the protagonist faced with an enormous moral dilemma, and the entire world seemingly falling apart, only for the main character to realize that he can just leave.
 He does so, and the reader is left unsure whether he should laugh or cry.

 And in the second book of the Word Bearers trilogy.
 A minor Imperial character fights desperately to save a young boy, even managing to lead him across the icy wastelands and through a battle between Chaos Space Marines and Dark Eldar unscathed.
 At the end of their story, he successfully fights his way through a seething tide of millions of refugees to ensure that the boy is one of the last accepted onto a shuttle, calmly leaving and accepting his impending death via Exterminatus because it means the boy is safe.
 And then we get a single line that the boy is actually a Genestealer infectee and so will end up leading the Tyranid invasion deeper into the Imperium.